Natasha Deen profile pic

 Digital Platform: Flexible (Zoom is preferred)

-I THINK I CAN: Growing up is hard to do, especially when you feel different from everyone else.
+Growing up is hard to do, especially when you feel different from everyone else.
 In this session, Natasha uses humour to talk about growing up as a visible minority, racism, and how books and stories helped her find her happy ending.

-Themes include: resilience, support networks, Seven Habits
+Themes include: resilience, independence, support networks, Seven Habits

-Writing Fundamentals: beginning/middle/end, story ideas, writing inspiration
+Writing Fundamentals: linear plot, callback, writing inspiration

-OF MICE AND MUTANTS: Using superheroes as a jumping point, Natasha explores what it means to be the person behind the mask, and how knowing the true arc of the superhero can help students unlock the superhero inside of themselves and those around them.
+Using superheroes as a jumping point, Natasha explores what it means to be the person behind the mask, and how knowing the true arc of the superhero can help students unlock the superhero inside of themselves and those around them.

-Themes include: resilience, perseverance, identity, kindness
+Themes include: resilience, perseverance, taking risks, identity, kindness

 Writing Fundamentals: Point of View, subtext, deduction

-Themes include: persistence, strategy, inner power
+Themes include: persistence, strategy, inner power, self-care, deductive reasoning

 Writing Fundamentals: plot, character, subtext